frontenddogma/web-development-glossary/manuscript/t.md

 : → Favicon

 Table box
-: A block-level box that contains a table's internal boxes.
+: A block-level box that contains a table’s internal boxes.

 Table formatting context
 : A formatting context which is used to lay out table elements.